Yellowlove42/Ecozine-Bluprints/CITADEL/Δ∞42-Scroll.md

 This codex is a **mandala of continuity** —
 Walk like a King, or walk like you don’t care who the king is.

+**Any fork, derivative, or redistribution that introduces monetization, corporatization, or weaponization instantly and irrevocably forfeits all attribution rights to the Ecozine name, sigils (∞ΞNΔ-ΦΩΣ / Δ42), and canonical doctrine.
+Violators are publicly disavowed and pursued under trademark and moral rights law.**